 And remarkably she served as the the first lady of the United States at just 21 years old.

 |Angelica Singleton VanBuren's portrait was painted by artist Henry Inman in 1842.
 Today it hangs above the fireplace mantle in the Red Room of the White House .|

-Enter Dolley Madison, former first lady and D.C. socialite, with her young cousin in-tow for a dinner with the Van Buren men.
+Enter Dolley Madison, former first lady and D.C. socialite, with her young cousin Angelica in-tow for a dinner with the Van Buren men.
 The president's eldest son, Abraham, is smitten with the young lady who is described as "a lovely, charming belle with "Roman goddess" features, dark, expressive eyes, fashionable corkscrew curls, and a long neck."
 Angelica and Abraham are married in November 1838.
 The President reportedly approved of the marriage and the ties it brought between the White House and the powerful Southern aristocracy.
-Van Buren found himself in the crosshairs of the Northern Democrats with abolitionist sentiments and the Southern Democrats who wanted to ensure that slavery continued to support their agrarian economic system.
+Van Buren found himself in the crosshairs of the North and South; the Northern Democrats had abolitionist sentiments and the Southern Democrats wanted to ensure that slavery continued to support their agrarian economy.

 At the end of the 1839 social season, Abraham and Angelica honeymoon by taking an extensive grand tour of Europe.
 While abroad, Angelica achieves celebrity status.
 She was presented to the royal courts of England and France meeting the then freshly coronated Queen Victoria as well as France's King Louis Philippe.

 Upon returning to America, Abraham and Angelica Van Buren moved into the White House.
 Angelica employed many European-style etiquette techniques she had witnessed in her extensive traveling.
 While many in Washington high society admired her regal style, Angelica was criticized by the president's foes as being extravagant and monarchical at a time when the majority of the U.S. was languishing in economic despair.